-Activity Evaluation Description Learning context and method of evaluation Learning Objective(s) Evaluation Criterias Due Date (assignment or exam) Weighting (%) Participation to 10 of the listed activities.
+Activity Evaluation Description Learning context and method of evaluation Learning Objective(s) Evaluation Criterias Due Date (assignment or exam) Weighting (%) Program summary evaluation Participation to 10 of the listed activities.
 Work will be performed in teams of 2, while evaluation will be individually.
-All See Appendix Between Weeks 2 and 15 inclusivel y 10 activities will be evaluated (10% per activity for a total of 100%)
+All See Appendix Between Weeks 2 and 14 inclusivel y 10 activities will be evaluated (10% per activity for a total of 100%)